 As rates are in effect a property tax, it means the higher the value of your property, the more you are likely to contribute to the amount raised by the Council in the form of rates.

-The minimum any ratepayer can contribute is $958 per annum or the equivalent of $2.62 per day.
+The minimum any ratepayer can contribute is $1,132 per annum.
 This ensures all ratepayers contribute towards the provision of basic services at a reasonable level.

 The 'rate-in-the-dollar' is a mechanism used by councils to determine what rate will be charged to ratepayers across the community.
 Although this mechanism has its limitations, because it does not take into account individual circumstances such as capacity to pay, it is currently the fairest way known to calculate rates.